Google Nixes April Fools Pranks 'Out of Respect' for Coronavirus Patients

-Google is holding off on their notorious annual April Fool’s Day jokes until next year “out of respect for all those fighting the Covid-19 pandemic.”
+Google is holding off on its traditional annual April Fool’s Day jokes until next year “out of respect for all those fighting the Covid-19 pandemic.”

 Google will “take the year off from that tradition out of respect for all those fighting the Covid-19 pandemic.
-Our highest goal right now is to be helpful to people, so let’s save the jokes for next April, which will undoubtedly be a whole lot brighter than this one,” an internal email from Google’s head of marketing Lorraine Twohill that was obtained by Business Insider reads.
+Our highest goal right now is to be helpful to people, so let’s save the jokes for next April, which will undoubtedly be a whole lot brighter than this one,” according to an internal email from Google’s head of marketing Lorraine Twohill obtained by Business Insider.

 “We’ve already stopped any centralized April Fool’s efforts but realize there may be smaller projects within teams that we don’t know about.
 Please suss out those efforts and make sure your teams pause on any jokes they may have planned — internally or externally.”